A Parent's Guide to the SARCDescription of the requirements and information contained in the School Accountability Report Card (SARC).

 - Fiscal and expenditure data

-State law generally encourages schools to make a concerted effort to notify parents of the purpose of the report cards and to ensure that all parents receive a copy of the report card for the school their child attends.
-Specifically, schools are required to notify all parents about the availability of the SARC and to provide parents with instructions about how the SARC can be obtained both through the Internet (if feasible) and on paper (by request).
-If a sufficient number of a school's enrolled students speak a single primary language other than English, state law requires that the SARC be made available to parents in the appropriate primary language.
+State law generally encourages schools to make a concerted effort to notify parents of the purpose of the school accountability report cards and to ensure that all parents receive a copy of the report card for the school their child attends.
+Specifically, schools are required to notify all parents about the availability of the SARC and to provide parents with instructions about how the SARC can be obtained both through the Internet (if feasible) and on paper (upon request).
+If 15% or more of a school's enrolled students speak a single primary language other than English, state law requires that the SARC also be prepared and made available to these parents in the appropriate primary language.

-How can a parent find out more about California's public schools?
+- How can a parent find out more about California's

 If you have questions or need information about a specific school, you can call or write to the school or the district office.
 You can also schedule an appointment to visit the school and meet with the school's administrators and staff.